Fellowship Program Structure

 Fellows will gain experience teaching nurses, allied health personnel, medical students, and residents in both a formal and an informal setting.
 Close association with Physical Medicine and Rehabilitation, Neurology, and Geropsychiatry accredited training programs at UT Southwestern give geriatrics fellows an unparalleled opportunity to round out their training.

 Throughout the year, fellows will treat elderly patients with a variety of chronic illnesses.
-They will see patients in an acute-care hospital (Parkland Memorial Hospital), in a long-term care institution (Dallas Veterans Affairs Medical Center), in an ambulatory care setting (various outpatient clinics), and during consultation services (Parkland, VA).
+They will see patients in an acute-care hospital (William P. Clements University Hospital), in a long-term care institution (Dallas Veterans Affairs Medical Center), in an ambulatory care setting (various outpatient clinics).

 In addition, throughout the year fellows will rotate in one-month blocks in the following services: